Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

 After graduation in 2001, Thiessen was a 42nd round draft pick of the Arizona Diamondbacks in 2001.
-He played in 27 games with the Yakima Bears "A" team and led the squad with a .308 batting average.
-His first military assignment was at Luke Air Force Base, Ariz., working in the fighter squadron.
+He played in 27 games with the Yakima Bears “A” team and led the squad with a .308 batting average.
+His first military assignment was at Luke Air Force Base, Ariz., working in the 62nd Fighter Squadron.

 He entered the World Class Athlete Program and played with the Lancaster Jethawks, an advanced A affiliate of the Diamondbacks in 2003.
 He hit .278 with five homers and 42 runs scored in 85 games.
 Following that season, he returned to Luke and worked in personnel.

-Thiessen and his wife, the former Kristen McClellan of Jefferson City, Mo., were married in 2009.
+Thiessen and his wife, the former Kristen McClellan of Jefferson City, Mo., have a son, Andrew, and a daughter, Brooke.